-Tomato sauce is always classic on a burger, but this time we’ve swapped it out for two of our other favourite classics; mayo and caramelised onions.
-Served with a healthy side salad, you’ll be thanking us all night for this easy, simple and mouth-watering meal.
+Tomato sauce is always classic on a burger, but this time we’ve swapped it out for two of our other favourite classics; garlic aioli and caramelised onions.
+Served with a fresh side salad, you’ll be thanking us all night for this easy, simple and mouth-watering meal.

 In a medium frying pan, heat a drizzle of olive oil over a medium-high heat.
-Once hot, add the beef patties and cook for 4-5 minutes on each side, or until almost cooked through.
+When the oil is hot, add the beef patties and cook until almost cooked through, 4-5 minutes on each side.
 Transfer to an oven tray lined with baking paper and sprinkle each patty with shredded Cheddar cheese.
-Place the bake-at-home burger buns on the same tray and bake for 4-5 minutes, or until the cheese is melted and the buns are warmed through.
+Place the bake-at-home burger buns on the same tray and bake until the cheese is melted and the buns are warmed through, 4-5 minutes.

 While the burger patties are cooking, thinly slice the brown onion.
-Roughly chop the cos lettuce.
 Cut the cucumber into 1cm chunks.
 Thinly slice the tomato.

-Return the medium frying pan to a medium-high heat and add a drizzle of olive oil.
-Add the onion and cook, stirring, for 5 minutes, or until soft.
-Add the brown sugar, water (see ingredients list) and 2/3 of the balsamic vinegar and cook for a further 3-5 minutes, or until the liquid has evaporated and the onion is caramelised.
+Return the medium frying pan to a medium heat and add a drizzle of olive oil.
+Add the onion and cook, stirring, until softened, 5 minutes.
+Add the brown sugar, balsamic vinegar and the water and cook until the liquid has evaporated and the onion is caramelised, 3-5 minutes.

-While the onions are caramelising, combine the honey, olive oil (2 tsp for 2 people / 1 tbs for 4 people) and the remaining balsamic vinegar in a medium bowl.
-Add the cos lettuce (reserve a handful for the burgers) and cucumber to the bowl and toss to coat.
-TIP: Dress the salad just before serving to keep the leaves crisp.
+While the onions are caramelising, reserve some cos lettuce leaves for the burgers, then chop the remaining cos and place in a large bowl.
+Add the cucumber and balsamic vinaigrette dressing (see ingredients list) to the bowl and toss to coat.
+TIP: Dress the salad just before serving to keep the leaves crisp

 Slice the burger buns in half.
-Spread the base of each bun with a dollop of mayonnaise.
-Top with a beef patty, caramelised onions, a tomato slice and a handful of lettuce.
-Serve the salad on the side.
+Spread the base of each bun with garlic aioli.
+Top with a beef patty, caramelised onions, a tomato slice and a handful of cos lettuce.
+Serve with the salad.